Lothor Brune © Fantasy Flight Games

-Ser Lothor Brune, known as Lothor Apple-Eater for his feats at the Battle of the Blackwater, is a freerider-turned landed knight.
-He is related to the Brunes of Brownhollow in the Crackclaw Point region but his loyalties lie with Lord Petyr Baelish.
+Lothor Brune is a freerider.
+He is related to the Brunes of Brownhollow in the Crackclaw Point region of the crownlands.

 Appearance and Character

-Lothor is a distant cousin (poor relation) to House Brune.
-After his father's death, Brune went to the Brunes of Brownhollow to attempt to form a family bond, but they said he was no kin of theirs.
-He also states that he learned what he knew of arms the hard way.
-After receiving a knighthood, he reassumed the House Brune arms differenced by the addition of his own achievement.
+Lothor is of low birth and is a distant, poorer cousin to House Brune.
+After his father's death, Lothor went to the Brunes of Brownhollow in an attempt to form a family bond, but they said he was no kin of theirs.
+He also states that he learned what he knows of arms the hard way.

 A Game of Thrones